ziwenkk/ziwen.github.io/content/project/reading/index.md

     </a>
     <details style="margin-top: 0.5em;">
     <summary>👉 Show comment</summary>
       This book has deeply made me realize that there is no essential difference between people and between nations.
-No one is born noble; even nations that once stood at the peak of capitalism have crawled through the mud.
 Human nature is universal.
 We all long for love, desire a stable life, and possess similar dark sides as well as great shining qualities.
 The literary depiction of human nature's brilliance in this book is fully realized in the final scene, leaving me with a profound sense of unease that lingers in my heart. <br>
       Score: 🍔🍔🍔
     </details>
     </figcaption>